etoews/etoews.github.io/_posts/2020-01-28-help-others-help-you.md

 ### Link

 Whenever possible, share a link to the exact thing you need help with.
 Whether it's source code, logs, or something else.
 Giving someone a link they can click on to take them to the location of the problem saves so much time and effort.
-That said, share the link but save them a click and include the text in question in chat too.
+That said, share the link but save them a click and include an excerpt of the logs/code/text in question in chat too.

 <img src="/img/posts/help-others-help-you-1.png"/>